oneinstack/oneinstack/README.md

 ## Installation

-For feedback, questions, and to follow the progress of the project (Chinese): <br />
+For feedback, questions, and to follow the progress of the project: <br />
 [Telegram Group](https://t.me/oneinstack)<br />
 [OneinStack](https://oneinstack.com)<br />